opengl-tutorials/ogl/beginners-tutorials/tutorial-3-matrices/index.markdown

   glm::mat4 mvp = Projection * View * Model; // Remember, matrix multiplication is the other way around
   ```

-* Second step : give it to GLSL
+* Third step : give it to GLSL

   ``` cpp
   // Get a handle for our "MVP" uniform